EU's Barnier softens new rules for pension funds

 Britain, Germany and the Netherlands were among the countries that had urged the European Commission not to force retirement funds to hold additional capital.

-The commission decided on a softer approach in order to avoid hampering pension fund investment and possible knock-on impacts on the economy, an EU official said.
+The commssion decided on a softer approach in order to avoid hampering pension fund investment and possible knock-on impacts on the economy, an EU official said.